 The Power User menu is also called as WinX menu or Win+X menu or Windows Tools menu.
-It pops up by when you press WinKey+X shortcut or when you right-click in the bottom-left corner in Windows 8.
-You can add any shortcut you frequently use to the Power User menu, but we will focus in this post on learning how to add Shutdown and Restart option.
+It pops up by when you press WinKey+X shortcut or when you right-click in the Start.
+You can add any shortcut you frequently use to the Power User menu, but we will focus in this post on learning how to add Shutdown and Restart options.
 The same method can be used for adding other applications shortcuts too.
 Since adding shortcuts to Power User Menu is not a routine procedure, so we will try to understand a bit more.

 Please create a restore point before trying – just in case something goes wrong.

 If you see the Power User Menu closely, it has three groups of tools separated by a Separator.
 Their shortcuts are stored in folders.
 We will see where it is.
 But first, ensure that you can view the Hidden files in Windows File Explorer.
 From File Explorer, click the View tab from the toolbar and check the ‘Hidden items’ checkbox.

 Now in File Explorer, go to C:\Users\UserName\AppData\Local\Microsoft\Windows\WinX , where <UserName> is your account name.

 Or you can just copy %LOCALAPPDATA%\Microsoft\Windows\WinX\ in File Explorer address bar, and press Enter to go directly to the WinX Folder.